Macrometacorp/docs/docs/c8ql/c8ql-tutorial.md

   RETURN DOCUMENT("Characters/2861650")
   ```

-1. Replace the document key with one from the results of the previous query.
+1. Replace the document key with the key from the first record in the results of the previous query.
 1. Click **Run Query**.

 Macrometa returns something like this: